baardie/LoomPipe/README.md

 - **Connection secrets** (passwords, API keys, service account JSON) are encrypted with AES-256-CBC using ASP.NET Core Data Protection before being stored.
 Plaintext is never written to the database.
 - **API endpoints** are protected with JWT Bearer tokens.
 Role restrictions are enforced server-side — client-side role guards are UI-only.
 - **User-to-connection permissions** allow Admins to restrict which connection profiles each User-role account can see and use.
+- **SMTP password** is stored in `email-settings.json` on the server.
+The password is never returned to the browser — the API only indicates whether one has been set.

 ---